CodeDevMLH/Jellyfin-Seasonals/README.md

     };
     ```

-4. **Restart Jellyfin Web Interface**
+4. **Reload the web interface**
-    After making these changes, restart your Jellyfin web server or refresh the interface to see the changes.
+    After making these changes, restart your Jellyfin server and/or refresh the web interface (ctrl+F5, sometimes you need to clear the browsers temp files/cache (every time with firefox ;-()) to see the changes.

 ## Theme Settings
 Each theme's JavaScript file contains additional settings to customize its behavior.
 Here are examples for the `autumn` and `snowflakes` themes: